TiagoGIM/flaskdockerapi/UC-1.md

 - name (stock's name)
 - ticker (stock code)

-### Fixed Income Security
+### Fixed Income
-The Fixed Income Security entity represents a specific fixed income security.
+The Fixed Income entity represents a specific fixed income.
 It has the following attributes:

 - id (unique identifier)
-- name (fixed income security's name)
+- name (fixed income 's name)
-- ticker (fixed income security's code)
+- ticker (fixed income 's code)

 With these updates, all investments necessarily belong to a user, through the "user_id" attribute, and may or may not belong to an investment portfolio through the "portfolio_id" attribute.
 The modeling also allows the addition of other types of investments, besides stocks and fixed income securities, if necessary in the future.